 GoogleDocs that already adopted Markdown use in those editors.

-But there is also a limitations.
+But there is also a limitation.
 Markdown was not written for complex word processing tasks requiring advanced formatting features.
 If that’s what you need, Markdown is not the right tool.

-For people who need to write a user manual or technical documentation, Markdown is a perfect balance between simplicity and the features that user need.
-But of course there are people who can’t imagine that there are other ways to write text except MS Word.
-There can be also a daily fight about that is content more important that presenting words.
+For people who need to write a user manual or technical documentation, Markdown is a perfect balance between simplicity and the features that users need.
+But of course, there are people who can’t imagine that there are other ways to write text except for MS Word.
+There can be also a daily fight about what is content more important than presenting words.